 The on-the-job training (OJT) activities require you to conduct limited scope inspection-related work, under supervision, at a reactor facility.
 They are designed to allow you to observe and perform key knowledge-based inspector tasks under controlled circumstances.
 Like the individual study activities, each of the OJT activities informs you why the activity is important, how much time you might need to complete the assignment, and what you are expected to complete successfully during the activity.

 Before beginning the activities in this section, you must successfully complete the course work for site access.
 You can do this in one of two ways.
-You can complete the NRC Site Access course and the site-specific requirements for access you may complete the site access requirements at a site.
+You can complete the NRC Site Access course and the site-specific requirements for access or you may complete the site access requirements at a site.
 Your supervisor will discuss with you the best way for you to meet the site access requirements.

 The following general guidance applies as you complete the various on-the-job activities: